 - Positive Strategies: These strategies help increase the chances to please the customers by understanding their needs, meeting them and providing them something more than they had expected.

-- Negative Strategies: Clauses of switching costs and penalty can make customers feel trapped.
+- Negative Strategies: Clauses of switching costs and penalties can make customers feel trapped.
 If the businesses use these strategies, it can lead to negative word of mouth for them.

 - Types of Customers for a business should retain: The business organizations must know which customers they need to retain.
 When it comes to retention, they need to retain the customers who are satisfied with the products and services being provided to them.
 The business should also retain the customers who can provide suggestions about innovation and also the customers who add value to the business and are capable of keep bringing more profits.

 **Available CRM Tools for Customer Retention:

 There are multiple tools that can be used here.

 - Campaign management software: It helps in tracking the cross-selling and up-selling campaigns.